PhysicalBit7/notes/docs/parallel-processing/chapter2.md

 ## Network Topologies
 1. Static Networks
-- Completely-connected
-- Stars
-- Linear Arrays
+- __Completely-connected__ - each processor is connected to every other processor, it can quickly become costly when there are a lot of links.
+There is, however, no blocking
+- __Star Connected Network__ - every node is connected to a common node at the center, the distance between every node is O(1).
+They are really just static counterparts to buses.
+The central node becomes a bottleneck however
+- __Linear Arrays__ - there are many types of arrays.
+1D linear and 1D torus(wraparound circular array), 2D mesh, 3D cube
-- Meshes, _k-d_ meshes, hypercubes
+- __Meshes, _k-d_ meshes, hypercubes__
 - Tree, fat tree

+> (Ch2-5)Evaluating static networks.
+You can measure the maximum distance between two nodes with the diameter.
+The _arc connectivity_ is defined as the number of connections that must be dropped before you have two separate networks.
+The bisection width is also the minimum number of links that must be removed to partition the network into two equal halves

 2. Dynamic Networks
 - __Buses__ - cheap shared medium, similar to hubs.
 The cost of the network is scaled linearly as the number of nodes increase.
 The distance between any two nodes is constant.
-It is ideal for broadcasting communication.
-It is bounded however as only two nodes could be communicating at once.
-Caches are used to reduce the load on the bus bandwidth
+It is ideal for broadcasting communication. _It is bounded by the bandwidth of the bus_. __Caches__ are used to reduce the load on the bus bandwidth
 - __Crossbars__ - a grid of switches or switching nodes.
 Separate nodes and processing elements can communicate at the same time.
 See figure 1 below.
 Scalable in terms of performance, but not scalable in terms of cost.
 Is the opposite of a bus
 - __Multistages(Omega)__ - intermediate networks.
 See figure 2.
 Famous implementation is the omega network
 - Dynamic trees